Board of Directors

 Kathy served as a Board Member and as Vice Chair for the College of Licensed Practical Nurses of BC.
 Kathy also served as the chair of the Quality Assurance Committee for the CLPNBC.
 In addition to her professional experience, she holds a Provincial Instructor Diploma for adult education (PIDP) and is looking forward to beginning her Master of Arts in Leadership specializing in health in September 2020.

 Mark Armitage - Government Representative

-A social work graduate from the University of Victoria, Mark Armitage is Assistant Deputy Minister, Health Human Resources and Labour Relations Division at the Ministry of Health.
+A social work graduate from the University of Victoria, Mark Armitage is the Assistant Deputy Minister, Health Sector Workforce and Beneficiary Services Division at the Ministry of Health.
 Prior to his current role, Mark was Executive Director of Integrated Primary and Community Care in the Health Services Policy and Quality Assurance Division, Ministry of Health where his main areas of focus were collaboration with provincial health authorities related to physician care and services, the transformational work within primary care, mental health and substance use programs, the stewardship of provincial policy on home and community care, and the implementation of recommendations from the ombudsperson’s report on seniors.